openjustice-in/ecourts/README.md

 ## Documentation

+- Canonical link for the project is <https://captnemo.in/ecourts/>.
+- General guidance is available via `ecourts --help` or `ecourts cmd --help`.
-The documentation for this project is available at [https://captnemo.in/ecourts](https://captnemo.in/ecourts).
+- Python documentation is available at [captnemo.in/ecourts/src](https://captnemo.in/ecourts/src/).